 This 3-acre botanical garden offers visitors chocolate sculptures and signature Ethel M Chocolate creations along with jolly ole St. Nick.

 Celebrating the 25th anniversary, this display was completely overhauled for the 2018 holiday season.
-The Cactus Garden Christmas Display will be open every night from 5 PM-10 PM.
+The Cactus Garden Christmas Display will be open every night November 5, 2019 to January 5, 2020 (with the exception of Christmas Day) from dusk till 10 PM.
 Admission is free.

 The Cosmopolitan offers up The Ice Rink high above the Las Vegas Strip when the Boulevard Pool is transformed into a winter wonderland.
 The rink, made of real ice, allows skaters 4,200 square feet of fun space to twist and twirl and skate with all of the twinkling lights of Vegas.
-Guests can also roast s’mores by the fire and enjoy seasonal drinks.The Ice Rink is open from November 1 – December 20th from 3pm till midnight on weekdays, noon to midnight on weekends.
-Hours change as of December 21st when the rink is open daily from noon to midnight, with the last skate on January 6th, 2019.
+Guests can also roast s’mores by the fire and enjoy seasonal drinks.The Ice Rink is open from November 20, 2019 – January 5, 2020, but will be closed New Year’s Eve.

 Las Vegas Motor Speedway, located at 7000 Las Vegas Blvd N, is known for hosting auto racing events throughout the year.
 But during the Christmas season, the speedway transforms into a breathtaking spectacle called The Glittering Lights Show.

 Featuring over 400 animated displays, visitors will find an eye-popping color-rama of 3 million Christmas lights over the course of the 2.5-mile speedway.
 This is an annual attraction that has entertained more than 2 million visitors since its inception.
-Travelers can experience the drive-thru attraction from November 9, 2018, until January 6, 2019.
-Hours are Sunday-Thursday from 5:30pm until 9pm.
-Weekends and Holidays are 5:30 until 10pm.
+Travelers can experience the drive-thru attraction from November 8, 2019, until January 5, 2020.
+Hours are 5:30pm until 10pm.

 The LINQ Promenade hosts several events throughout the season, including a tree lighting ceremony and numerous FREE holiday shows featuring singing and dancing, all of which can be found along The LINQ Promenade starting December 1st.